Hamburger meat Vs regular meat for snack sticks

-JoeB Team Blue Masterbuilt Yearling Sous Vide Canning Power User Regular Contributors Military Veterans last edited by
+JoeB Team Blue Oklahoma Military Veterans Veteran Yearling Sous Vide Canning Masterbuilt Power User Regular Contributors

 Lots of liability there.
 I give mine away.
 Also You control the process when you grind, cutting cost by 50%.
 Example: Walmart ground meat may have up to 100 different cows or pig donors per 1lb yock!!

 Jonathon Team Blue Admin Walton's Employee Power User Kansas Dry Cured Sausage